molebox/gatsby-theme-hbs-mdx/README.md

 export default PageTemplate
 ```

 Like in the blogIndex, you will have access to the posts metadata and body content.
-Make sure you import the ```MDXRenderer``` from ```gatsby-mdx/mdx-renderer``` and render the posts body content within, the same as the original file.
+Make sure you import the ```MDXRenderer``` from ```gatsby-plugin-mdx``` and render the posts body content within, the same as the original file.

 ---